-Blue Nile’s packaging is comparable to James Allen’s, but our favorite is from Brilliant Earth.
+Blue Nile’s packaging is comparable to James Allen’s, but my favorite is from Brilliant Earth.
 Their wooden boxes are sleek with the brand name etched on top.

 Blue Nile’s other jewelry often arrives in blue or white rectangular packaging.
 It’s durable and elegant, so there’s no need to swap the box if you’re presenting it as a gift.

 Engagement rings are often an expensive purchase, so you might consider Blue Nile’s financing options to avoid paying the full cost upfront.

 Blue Nile’s credit card has no annual fee and provides access to cardmember-only promotions and offers.

 There are three financing options with the credit card that involve different interest rates, depending on the balance of the loan and how quickly it’s paid off.